 - Our agreements with our overseas agents (Agents) who source New Goods for our retail chain include a section on Modern Slavery and refer to our Anti-Slavery and Human Trafficking Policy which is included with the agreements.

 The Agents have confirmed that:

 - The end suppliers have signed a code of conduct which includes the Anti-Slavery Policy;

 - The Anti-Slavery Policy has been added to their quality control check list, and they will report on it;

 - They will ensure that an annual third-party social responsibility audit will be carried out, the results of which will be provided to us.

 - The terms and conditions with our UK and European suppliers who source New Goods from overseas include a section on Modern Slavery and reference to our Anti-Slavery Policy.
 These agreements also ask for the supplier to provide us with a statement confirming that they have complied with our policy and to set out what steps they have taken to assure themselves that there is no modern slavery in their supply chain.

-- We have written to all our suppliers of New Goods asking them for their statements and we are discussing the audits with our Agents.
+- We write to our UK and European suppliers of New Goods annually to ask them for their statements.

 - We ask our Agents to provide us with the audits in respect of all the factories where they source goods on our behalf.

 We are discussing internally the checks that our buyers could also make on their visits to our overseas suppliers, to provide us with further assurance.